-- 11.2 Exemptions in 11.1 will automatically apply and no application is thus required.
-In the event of any change in use, ownership and/or status of any nature that may affect exclusion of rates hereof during a financial year, the beneficiary in receipt of such exclusion from rates must notify the municipality and immediately becomes liable for any rates payable on the property, effective from the date such change may have occurred. - 11.3 The following categories of owners are exempted from rates:- - (a) Child headed families - i.
+- 9.2 Exemptions in 9.1 will automatically apply and no application is thus required.
+In the event of any change in use, ownership and/or status of any nature that may affect exclusion of rates hereof during a financial year, the beneficiary in receipt of such exclusion from rates must notify the Municipality and immediately becomes liable for any rates payable on the property, effective from the date such change may have occurred. - 9.3 The following categories of owners are exempted from rates:-

+9.3.1 Child headed families -

+- i.
 Families headed by children are exempted from paying rates, according to monthly household income.
-To qualify for exemption the head of the family must:- - ii. occupy the property as his/her normal residence; - iii. not be older than 18 years of age; - iv. still be a scholar or jobless; and - v. be in receipt of a total monthly household income from all sources not exceeding an amount equal to twice the amount of two state pensions: - vi.
-These applications must be made in terms of the in terms of the adopted indigent policy of the municipality.
+To qualify for exemption the head of the family must:- - ii. occupy the property as his/her normal residence; - iii. not be older than 18 years of age; - iv. still be a scholar or jobless; and - v. be in receipt of a total monthly household income from all sources not exceeding an amount equal to twice the amount of two state pensions; - vi.
+These applications must be made in terms of the adopted Indigent Management Policy of the Municipality.